 - 1. Use marginal benefits and marginal costs to construct an argument for or against an approach or solution to an economic issue. - 2.
 Analyze the ways in which incentives influence what is produced and distributed in a market system. - 3.
-Evaluate the extent to which competition among sellers and among buyers exists in specific markets. - 4.
+Evaluate the extent to which competition between sellers and between buyers exists in specific markets. - 4.
 Describe concepts of property rights and rule of law as they apply to a market economy. - 5.
 Use economic indicators to analyze the current and future state of the economy. - 6.
-Analyze government economic policies and the impact on the national and global economy.
+Analyze government economic policies and the effects on the national and global economy.